Ample completions of OMs and CUOMs: Auxiliary results

-For a $\Theta$-class $E_i$ of a partial cube $G$, an {\it elementary restriction} consists of taking one of the halfspaces $G^-_i$ and $G^+_i$.
-More generally, a {\it restriction} is a convex subgraph of $G$ induced by the intersection of a set of halfspaces of $G$.
-Since any convex subgraph of a partial cube $G$ is the intersection of halfspaces \cite{AlKn,Ch_thesis}, the restrictions of $G$ coincide with the convex subgraphs of $G$.
-For a $\Theta$-class $E_i$, the graph $\pi_i(G)$ obtained from $G$ by contracting the edges of $E_i$ is called an ($i$-){\it contraction} of $G$.
-For a vertex $v$ of $G$, let $\pi_i(v)$ be the image of $v$ under the $i$-contraction.
-We will apply $\pi_i$ to subsets $S\subseteq V$, by setting $\pi_i(S):=\{\pi_i(v): v\in S\}$.
-In particular, we denote the $i$-{\it contraction} of $G$ by $\pi_i(G)$.
 By~\cite[Theorem 3]{Ch_hamming}, $\pi_i(G)$ is an isometric subgraph of $\Q_{m-1}$, thus the class of partial cubes is closed under contractions.
 Since edge contractions in graphs commute, if $E_i,E_j$ are two distinct $\Theta$-classes, then $\pi_j(\pi_i(G))=\pi_i(\pi_j(G))$.
 Consequently, for a set $A$ of $\Theta$-classes, we can denote by $\pi_A(G)$ the isometric subgraph of $\Q_{m-|A|}$ obtained from $G$ by contracting the equivalence classes of edges from $A$.
 Contractions and restrictions commute in partial cubes: any set of restrictions and contractions of a partial cube $G$ provide the same result, independently on the order they are performed in.
 The resulting partial cube is called a {\it partial cube minor} (or {\it pc-minor}) of $G$.
 For a partial cube $H$, let ${\mathcal F}(H)$ denote the class of all partial cubes not having $H$ as a pc-minor.
 For partial cubes, the VC-dimension can be formulated in terms of pc-minors:

-\begin{lemma} \cite[Lemma 1]{ChKnPh} A partial cube $G$ has VC-dimension $\le d$ if and only if $G\in {\mathcal F}(\Q_{d+1})$. \end{lemma}
+\begin{lemma} \cite[Lemma 2]{ChKnPh} A partial cube $G$ has VC-dimension $\le d$ if and only if $G\in {\mathcal F}(\Q_{d+1})$. \end{lemma}

+\begin{rexample} The rhombododecahedron $D$ from Fig. \ref{fig:RDinQ4} is a tope graph of a UOM and is a facet of the running example $M$.
+In Fig. \ref{fig:RDinQ4}, $D$ is isometrically embedded in the 4-cube $Q_4$.
+Since $D$ is a proper subgraph of $Q_4$, $\vcd(D)<4$.
+On the other hand, contracting any $\Theta$-class of $D$, we obtain the 3-cube $Q_3$.
+In Fig. \ref{fig:RDinQ4}, we represent the contraction of the $\Theta$-class $E_i$ constituted by oblique edges.
+The vertices that are merged by this contraction are darker.
+Thus $Q_3$ is a pc-minor of $D$, establishing that $\vcd(D)=3$.
+The 8-cycle $C_8$ is another face of $M$.
+Analogously to $D$ one can show that $\vcd(C_8)=2$: the contraction of any two of its $\Theta$-classes results in the square $Q_2$ and the contraction of any single $\Theta$-class does not yield $Q_3$. \end{rexample}